gromacs/gromacs/docs/user-guide/mdp-options.rst

       twice as fast as with a Berendsen thermostat with the same :mdp:`tau-t`.

-   .. mdp-value:: sd2

-      This used to be the default sd integrator, but is now deprecated.
-Four Gaussian random numbers are required per coordinate per step.
-With constraints, the temperature will be slightly too high.

    .. mdp-value:: bd

       An Euler integrator for Brownian or position Langevin dynamics,